levvim/lvmp/SETUP.md

     human.exome.b37.interval_list

 # To run:
-### Set up a project directory (i.e. `PROJECT1`) and transfer your raw fastq files into the `fastq` subdirectory.
+### Set up a project directory (i.e. `PROJECT1`) and transfer your raw files into the appropriate  subdirectory.

-#### The fastq files MUST be in a `SAMPLE.LANE.PAIR.fastq` naming format.
-For example, for two paired end samples with matching normal and tumor sequencing running across two lanes would have the following files:
+#### Pipelines requrire specific naming formats.
+For this preprocessing example, fastq files MUST be in a `SAMPLE.LANE.PAIR.fastq` naming format.
+For two paired end samples with matching normal and tumor sequencing running across two lanes would have the following files:

     sample1.N.L1.01.fastq
     sample1.N.L1.02.fastq